Police cadets in the United Kingdom: Uniform

-There is no standardised uniform for the Police Cadets, with each parent police service providing their own uniform design.
+There is no standardised uniform for the police cadets, with each parent police service providing their own uniform design.
 Generally, the uniforms avoid bearing too much resemblance to the uniforms of police officers, police community support officers, and other enforcement officers.
 They have tended to use badged polo shirts, a formal uniform shirt (which could be white or blue) with epaulettes bearing VPC insignia or cadet rank bars, and a beret, peaked cap, or baseball cap.
 Cadets are also issued with trousers and a fleece or coat.

 Police cadets are issued with their uniform and do not have to finance any part of it.
 After they leave the VPC, uniform should be returned to stores.

 Some cadets wear black ties and wear a brassard on their right arm.

-Other Forces issue their VPCs with a light blue or red tie.
+Other forces issue their VPCs with a light blue or red tie.

 In Cambridgeshire, cadets usually wear a black polo shirt (and fleece depending on conditions), trousers and boots, with the force crest on the upper left side of the polo shirt and fleece; on certain occasions, a white long- or short-sleeve shirt is worn with a light blue tie and epaulettes (embroidered with "Volunteer Police Cadet"); when outdoors, a black peaked cap with a blue band is worn (the same as PCSOs) - female cadets used to be issued with similar bowler hats.
 However, in Sussex their uniform is similar to a police officer's, with white shirt, tie, epaulettes, black trousers, and black shoes.
 They also have cadet jackets and a high visibility jacket.
 In Hertfordshire, cadets were issued with a light blue V-neck sweater, which had the county emblem embroidered on it.
 The Hertfordshire scheme has now changed and cadets wear a uniform similar to regular police officers, but with the word "cadet" embroidered on epaulette rank slides instead of a collar number and similarly the word "cadet" on the left breast reflective strip instead of the word "police".
+In South Yorkshire, their cadets uniform is quite similar to Cambridgeshire, wearing a black polo shirt, a white long/short sleeve shirt, a black tie instead of blue, and epaulettes stating "POLICE CADET", or "SENIOR POLICE CADET" embroidered depending on how long you have served for.
+They also have the same hats, being a blacked peak hat with the crest and a blue band (similar to PCSOs), with similar bowler hats.